PowderLinux/Amlogic-Flash-Tools-Backup/README.md

 * The aml_flash_tool.sh included with the S905X4 build is supposed work with older boards, but I had issues with it trying to flash a S905X3 board.
 The seperate S905X3 build version works fine tho.

 ##

+### Credits:

+Not me, and not trying to steal anyones work..
+If you are one of the orignal devs, reach out and I will add you here if you want.

+##